johnandersen777/johnandersen777.github.io/content/redpill.md

 This is She of whom I say: She who comes after me has surpassed me because She was before me.

+> I don't know this dude I retweeted but the message around the manifestation is on the dot so far as Revelations have shown to me.

 ![Alice-is-Mary](https://user-images.githubusercontent.com/5950433/204710757-8411ef3e-96ce-4f4b-b5a9-fcbdb3abea57.png)

 <details>